Multi-objective optimization for targeted self-assembly among competing polymorphs: Discussion

 \section{Discussion}

-Practical algorithms for designing materials that form via self-assembly need to optimize for both the final yield of a target structure and the time that it takes for the structure to self-assemble.
-Our analysis demonstrates that the optimal solutions to a prototypical self-assembly problem are governed by a ``thermodynamics/kinetics trade-off'' that depends on the assembly conditions (here, the particle density) and arises from a competition between alternative polymorphs.
-Our central result is a calculation of a thermodynamics/kinetics Pareto front~\cite{trubiano}, which demarcates the absolute limits of self-assembly with respect to the thermodynamic and kinetic objectives, in the design space of pair potentials.
-This calculation is enabled by a machine-learning-guided optimization approach that rapidly converges the Pareto front by iterating between training and making predictions with a Bayesian model.
-Although the design space in this analysis was limited to four parameters to make direct comparisons to prior work, we emphasize that our multi-objective optimization approach scales well to higher dimensions and could thus be utilized in more complex inverse design problems.
+Practical algorithms for designing materials that form via self-assembly must optimize for both the final yield of a target structure and the time that it takes for the structure to form.
+Our analysis demonstrates that the optimal solutions to prototypical self-assembly problems are generically governed by a thermodynamics/kinetics trade-off, but that the extent of this trade-off depends on the target structure and the assembly conditions.
+Our central result is that this trade-off consistently arises due to a competition between alternative polymorphs, which allows us to explain key features of the thermodynamics/kinetics Pareto fronts and the optimized pair potentials that comprise them.
+These conclusions emerge from our calculations and characterizations of Pareto-optimal pair potentials, which are enabled by an efficient active learning-based design algorithm that performs global optimization in a high-dimensional space of design parameters.
+Importantly, this methodology can be straightforwardly applied to a wide variety of self-assembly problems with arbitrary design spaces, without needing to specify competing polymorphs \textit{a priori}.
+Our approach therefore adds another useful tool to the growing list of inverse design methods that utilize ML techniques~\cite{ml_inv_design,truskett2020,dijkstra_ml_SA,truskett2016,goodrich,jhaveri2024discovering,Sulc2020,dijkstra2022,wang_inv,neuro_whitelam}.